 The Equality Act 2010 outlines the following "protected characteristics” which relate to an employee’s:

 - and sexual orientation.

-There are various types of discrimination and other unlawful conduct set out in the Equality Act 2010 that apply to most (and in some cases all) of the protected characteristics:
+There are various types of discrimination covered by employment law and other unlawful conduct set out in the Equality Act 2010 that apply to most (and in some cases all) of the protected characteristics:

 - Direct discrimination - occurs where "because of a protected characteristic, A treats B less favourably than A treats or would treat others".

 - Indirect discrimination – is where (for example) decisions or policies that are not intended to treat anyone less favourably, in practice have the effect of disadvantaging a group of people with a particular protected characteristic.
 There is a defence where the indirect discrimination can be objectively justified.